 Pakihi - te kimi i ngā mōhiohio Kamupene Business - finding Company information

-- Is the source authoritative; is it an established publication with a good reputation; does it outline its credentials and qualifications?
+Is it an established publication with a good reputation; does it outline its credentials and qualifications?

 - Is it accurate?

 Is the site biased?
 A company's own site will tend not to publish negative information; a third party objective site would treat this differently.

 - Is it current?